13th Vineyard Accessibility Statement

 Danielle Cyrot

-Danielle Cyrot grew up in Orange County California to a French father and Irish Mother.
-Her childhood was spent summering in France where she was exposed to the winemaking history of her family from a young age.
+Growing up with a French father, Danielle spent summers as a child in France, where she learned about her family’s winemaking history.
 Her great-grandfather was the last in a long line of ancestors who owned the Cyrot vineyard in Burgundy’s prestigious Côte de Beaune.

-With no plans to carry on her family’s legacy in winemaking, Danielle enrolled at the University of California, Davis.
-That quickly changed when she took an introductory winemaking class and realized she had found her calling.
-At UC Davis, Danielle worked harvests at both Schramsberg and Artesa in the Napa Valley, where she learned the trade from the soil up.
-After completing her studies, earning a Bachelor of Science in Viticulture and Enology, Danielle worked abroad at wineries in Alsace, France and South Australia.
+Danielle had no plans to carry on her family’s winemaking legacy when she enrolled at the University of California, Davis; however, that quickly changed when she took an introductory winemaking class and knew she had found her calling.
+While at Davis, she worked harvests at Schramsberg and Artesa in Napa Valley, learning the trade from the soil up.
+After graduating with a Bachelor of Science degree in viticulture and enology, Danielle worked abroad at wineries in Alsace, France, and South Australia.

 Associate Winemaker